In addition to diving, underwater hockey is played within Calamari, ranging from swimming pool training to competing in the national league.

 Due to the limited ability to catch your breath, it is a rather intensive, strenuous sport.
 By playing regularly you increase your stamina, especially during the first months.
 Diving to the bottom of the pool and swimming underwater will become easier after a while.
 Once used to it, playing underwater hockey is incredibly fun.
 You will hardly even notice you are underwater.

-For more information, questions, a try out lesson or possibilities for a clinic, you can email the underwater hockey committee via the contact page.
+For more information, questions or a try out lesson, you can email the underwater hockey committee via the contact page.